 Yes, remote project management promotes transparency.

 But there’s a drawback!

-In face to face meetings at the office, you can judge body language, facial expressions, and the tone at the same time – giving people context over what was said.
+In face-to-face meetings at the office, you can judge body language, facial expressions, and tone at the same time – giving people context over what was said.

 It’s like looking at Family Guy and assuming that it’s a children’s show since it’s an animation.
 When there’s no context – things can go very very wrong!